 In late of 2020 the committee concluded Phase Three of the project, studying, simulating, refining, and vetting the proposals, and came to consensus on a recommendation for Proportional STAR Voting.
 The proposal was presented to the Equal Vote Coalition and was approved by the board in December, 2020.

-The findings from Phase Two can be found here.
-The final recommendation was presented over a video conference on February 25th, 2021, and you can read the through the presentation report as an e-book here.
+The committee's final recommendation was presented over a video conference on February 25th, 2021, and you can read the through the presentation report as an e-book here.
 Please stay tuned for the final research report as the committee launches into phase four, writing up findings for an academic audience, and publishing its findings.